keytiles/keytiles-public-api/README.md

 ## Golang

-This repository is a Golang library at the same time.
+This repository is a Golang library as well itself.

 So to use it, just add this to your Go dependencies

-`go get -u github.com/keytiles/keytiles-public-api@vx.y.z`
+`go get -u github.com/keytiles/keytiles-public-api@vx.y.z` - where "vx.y.z" is the version you want.

 To see the available versions simply check the version tags of the repo's main branch and/or [CHANGELOG](CHANGELOG.md).

-The generated models you find in `/gopkg/model/generated` folder.
+The generated models you find in [/gopkg/model/generated](gopkg/model/generated/) folder.

 ## TypeScript

 We publish the NPM package on Github.
 To use it in your project

-`npm install @keytiles/keytiles-public-api@x.y.z`
+`npm install @keytiles/keytiles-public-api@x.y.z` - where "x.y.z" is the version you want.

 To see the available versions visit https://github.com/keytiles/keytiles-public-api/pkgs/npm/keytiles-public-api and/or [CHANGELOG](CHANGELOG.md).

+The generated code you find in the [typescript/src](typescript/src/) folder.

 # Versioning the generated codes